-- If your school already collects phones and electronic devices for testing, we encourage you to continue using the methods that work for you and your students. - If you do not currently collect students' electronic devices, here are some suggestions: - Instruct students to disable alarms and power off cell phones when they enter the testing room. - Collect students' cell phones and wearable technology in a basket/envelope/bag before testing begins. - Give students sticky notes and/or smaller envelopes to label their items with their name. - Collect labeled items from students once they're seated. - If possible, keep student items in the order they were collected in, for easier return after testing. - Keep the devices at the front of the room on the associate coordinator's desk for the duration of testing. - Ask for guidance from the test coordinator or proctor if your school is not allowed to collect cell phones due to school policy.
+- If your school already collects phones and electronic devices for testing, we encourage you to continue using the methods that work for you and your students. - If you do not currently collect students' electronic devices, here are some suggestions: - Instruct students to disable alarms and power off cell phones when they enter the testing room. - Collect students' cell phones and wearable technology in a basket/envelope/bag before testing begins. - Give students sticky notes and/or smaller envelopes to label their items with their name. - · Collect labeled items from students once they're seated. - If possible, keep student items in the order they were collected in, for easier return after testing. - Keep the devices at the front of the room on the proctor's desk for the duration of testing.